danilopalen/firebase-blog-site/README.md

-This is a simple blog site using firebase, react and typescript to demonstrate CRUD operation without SQL.
+This is a simple blog site using firebase and react.

+Purpose: to demonstrate CRUD operation without SQL.

 View site here: https://simplelogindemo.netlify.app/